 Many users think that because DAU is a training/educational institution that we do not need permission to use copyrighted materials.
 That is NOT the case.
 DAU and all Federal agencies must follow copyright law the same as everyone else.
 Some (though not all) prospective uses within DAU may qualify for exemptions, but those normally do not apply to distance learning, blogs, or other online activities posted/hosted by DAU.
 You should watch the training video for the specific information about when and where these exemptions may apply.

 It is often much easier to obtain permission to use copyrighted material than you think.
 DAU has successfully obtained permission to use copyrighted material on several occasions and frequently it can be handled via email.
 See the training video at the right for more information on how to obtain permissions.
-When you receive permission to use copyrighted information, it is important to document that permission in some manner, such as a copy of the email placed in a central location, such as Blackboard, not your email archives.
+When you receive permission to use copyrighted information, it is important to document that permission in some manner, such as a copy of the email placed in a central location, such as the course Sharepoint site, not your email archives.
 In that situation, DAU will maintain that documented permission should you leave the university or something happens to your email.

 Don't forget to visit the Frequently Asked Questions about Copyright page.